Barbarpotato/React-Hook-Fundamental/README.md

 ### useReducer Hook
 <a href="https://github.com/Barbarpotato/React-Hook-Fundamental/tree/useReducer">useReducer</a> is a React Hook that provides a way to manage state and perform state transitions in a React function component.
 It is similar to the redux library in that it allows you to centralize and manage the state of your application in a single location.

+### useCallback Hook
+<a href="https://github.com/Barbarpotato/React-Hook-Fundamental/tree/useCallback">useCallback</a> is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed.